havatv/qgismultidistancebufferplugin/README.md

 ===================
 QGIS Plugin for multi-distance / multi-ring / multi-zone buffering.

-The *Standard* alternative uses QgsGeometryAnalyzer.buffer and QgsGeometry.symDifference to create the buffer bands.
+The plugin uses QgsGeometry.buffer, QgsGeometry.combine and

-The other alternatives (*Segments to approximate* and *Maximum deviation*) avoid QgsGeometryAnalyzer by using QgsGeometry.buffer, QgsGeometry.combine and QgsGeometry.symDifference.
+QgsGeometry.symDifference to create multi-zone buffers from a given set of buffer distances.

 The plugin is available from the QGIS official plugin repository (http://plugins.qgis.org).